Object to municipal taxes and/or assessed value

 Submit objection by letter

-You can also file an objection by letter.
+You can also submit your objection by letter.
 Send a letter to the municipality within six weeks of the date of the assessment.
-This must contain the following information:
+The letter must contain the following information:

 • your name and address;